Current advice on school attendance for children and staff members

 - the recent onset of a new continuous cough,

 - loss of or change to your sense of smell or taste

 - a high temperature –

-However mild – stay at home and do not leave the house for 7 days from when the symptoms started.
+Stay at home and do not leave the house for 10 days from when the symptoms started, apart from to attend a testing facility.
 All the people living in your house also need to self isolate for 14 days.
-For anyone in the household who starts displaying symptoms, they need to stay at home for 7 days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.
+For anyone in the household who starts displaying symptoms, they need to stay at home for 10 days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.